 Since many are setting goals for 2019 and trying to make them “measurable”, I felt like it would be a good time to pass along a ‘biz lesson from the ICU’ that has to do with a vital concept about numbers.

 The lesson in a nutshell: Don’t just think in terms of net numbers.
-You need to think in terms of percentages as well.
+Think in terms of percentages as well.

 Sometimes net numbers and percentages carry a similar weight in your mind, but are very different in their impact on your business.
 You need to analyze choices not only as net numbers, but also as the percentages they actually represent.
 What does that mean?
 Here is an example from the hospital: